Brian McClair: Manchester United

-Having scored in both the quarter final and the replay of the semi final, he was on the winning side as Manchester United won 1–0 over Crystal Palace in the 1990 FA Cup Final replay at Wembley Stadium on 17 May 1990, five days after drawing 3–3 in the first match.
+Having scored in both the quarter-final and the replay of the semi-final, he was on the winning side as Manchester United won 1–0 over Crystal Palace in the 1990 FA Cup Final replay at Wembley on 17 May 1990, five days after drawing 3–3 in the first match.
 In the league, however, it had been a disappointing time for McClair as he scored just five goals and Manchester United finished 13th – their lowest finish since they were relegated from the top flight 16 years earlier.
-He was now facing competition from highly promising young striker Mark Robins, who had scored 10 goals in 23 first team games that season.
+He was now facing competition from the promising young striker Mark Robins, who had scored 10 goals in 23 first team games that season.

-He did however score the winning goal for Manchester United in the 1991 UEFA Super Cup against Red Star Belgrade, which followed his part in their European Cup Winners' Cup triumph over Barcelona.
-McClair had now won the fight to keep his place in the first team as he rediscovered his goalscoring touch and Mark Robins was now struggling to get into the team.
+He did however score the winning goal for Manchester United in the 1991 UEFA Super Cup against Red Star Belgrade, which followed his role in their European Cup Winners' Cup triumph over Barcelona.
+McClair had now won the fight to keep his place in the first team as he rediscovered his goalscoring touch and Robins was now struggling to get into the team.

 In October 1990, McClair was involved in controversy when in reaction to a late challenge he repeatedly kicked Arsenal's Nigel Winterburn in the back as he lay prone on the ground, sparking a 21-man brawl.
-The two had a history, as Winterburn had been seen mocking McClair after his penalty miss in the FA Cup fifth round three seasons before, which earned the Arsenal player a lot of criticism.
+The two had a history, as Winterburn had been seen mocking McClair after his penalty miss in the FA Cup fifth round three seasons before.
 Manchester United had a point deducted for this episode, and Arsenal (who went on to be league champions that season) had two points docked.

-In 1991–92, McClair scored the only goal in the 1992 League Cup Final against Nottingham Forest at Wembley, though he missed out on a league title winner's medal as United's shortage of goals in the second half of the season cost them the championship, which was clinched by Leeds United.
-Alex Ferguson then made unsuccessful bids for strikers David Hirst and Alan Shearer, but in the end the new striker signed was Dion Dublin, who was bought as backup for McClair and Hughes.
+In 1991–92, McClair scored the only goal in the 1992 League Cup Final against Nottingham Forest at Wembley.
+However, he missed out on a league title winner's medal as United's shortage of goals in the second half of the season cost them the championship, which was clinched by Leeds United.
+Alex Ferguson then made unsuccessful bids for strikers David Hirst and Alan Shearer, before signing Dion Dublin, who was bought as backup for McClair and Hughes.

-Having been the main striker for Manchester United during his first season, and then partnering Mark Hughes when the Welshman returned from Barcelona, McClair was switched to a central midfield role when Eric Cantona joined United in November 1992, the casualty of this position being the veteran Bryan Robson, who from this point onwards was mostly used as a substitute.
+Having been the main striker for Manchester United during his first season, and then partnered Mark Hughes when the Welshman returned from Barcelona, McClair was switched to a central midfield role when Eric Cantona joined United in November 1992.
+The casualty of this shift was the veteran midfielder Bryan Robson, who from this point onwards was mostly used as a substitute.